<?xml version="1.0" encoding="UTF-8"?>

 &lt;li&gt;

-&lt;li&gt;** Transform:** In this step, data gets cleansed and restructured, to meet operational needs.
-Data is usually not loaded directly into the data destination, it is commonly uploaded into a &lt;em&gt;staging&lt;/em&gt; database (layer between the raw data and the clean data).
+&lt;li&gt;** Transform:** In this step, data gets cleansed and restructured to meet operational needs.
+Data is usually not loaded directly into the data destination, it is first loaded into a &lt;em&gt;staging&lt;/em&gt; database (layer between the raw data and the clean data).
 This ensures a quick roll back in case something goes wrong in the pipeline.
-During this stage, you have the possibility to generate audit reports for regulatory compliance or diagnose and repair any data issues.
 Common transformations include:

 &lt;ul&gt;